RetroAchievements/docs/docs/general/rabot.md

+---
+title: RABot
+description: Learn about RABot, the official RetroAchievements Discord bot, and explore the useful commands it offers.
+---

 # RABot, the RA Discord Robot

 RABot is the official RetroAchievements Discord robot.
 Therefore, to interact with him, you need to be a member of the [RA Discord server](https://discord.gg/dq2E4hE).